-- As you model it’s natural for geometry to be pasted and copy around the central* model.
+- As you model it’s natural for geometry to be copied and pasted accidentally around the central* model.
 For importing into virtual reality it is best to delete any geometry that is not part of the central model.

 - Removing this geometry will help create a faster more stable virtual reality experience.

-- Avoid using colors and materials that are white as it becomes very glaring in virtual reality.
+- Avoid using colors and materials that are white as that creates glare in virtual reality.
 Instead, go for light grey colors.

 - Avoid using colors that are pitch black.

 - Our software currently reads semi-transparent layers as if they are glass, so that you can teleport through a window or glass door quickly.
-Avoid making any surface that you do not want to teleport through semi-transparent.
+Avoid making any surfaces semi-transparent that you do not want to teleport through.